[Emilia Romagna Slow] The Abbots’ Way

-The bistrot of the path is very ancient, and brings back to 600, when the Lombard where kings of these places and the monks used the path going from Pavia to Rome.
-Bobbio was linked to many important monasteries like Gravago, Corte Torresana and San Giovanni in Pontremoli, and it has a strategical position for the way to Rome and the control of the Northern Apennines.
-The route was used, both coming and going, also by Irish travelers, both ecclesiastics and lay people, who on their pilgrimage to Rome stopped in Bobbio for a visit to the tomb of Saint Columbanus, the great Irish Abbot, founder of the local Abbey and father, with Saint Benedict, of western monasticism.
+The history of the Way goes back to the Dark Ages and the 7th century, when the Lombards ruled the area, and the monks of Bobbio trod the path from Pavia to Rome.
+Bobbio was linked to several important monasteries, like Gravago, Corte Torresana and San Giovanni in Pontremoli, and its strategic position enabled it to control the route to Rome through the northern Apennines.
+The way was also used, in both directions, by Irish pilgrims, both clerics and lay people.
+They broke their journey to Rome in Bobbio to visit the tomb of St Columban, the great Irish abbot who founded the local abbey and did so much, along with St Benedict, to establish western monasticism.